Society for Crypto-Judaic Studies: History

-In 2002, steps were taken to register SCJS as a non-profit organization to obtain tax-exempt status and apply for foundation grants.
-Attorney Martin Sosin from Santa Monica, California, provided pro bono legal assistance to help SCJS achieve this.
-The SCJS turned down an offer to advertise a bank in their publications until the non-profit registration was completed.
-That same year, SCJS announced the launch of their current website and began migrating information, including research articles and publications, to the new platform.
+In 2001, SCJS members met in Flagstaff, Arizona, to draft the society's bylaws, recognizing the need for formal governance as membership expanded.
+The bylaws were later approved at a conference in Pueblo, Colorado.
+That same year, Benveniste was appointed president of the SCJS, serving until 2003.
+In 2002, steps were taken to register the SCJS as a nonprofit organization to obtain tax-exempt status and apply for foundation grants.
+Attorney Martin Sosin of Santa Monica, California, provided pro bono legal assistance during the process.
+The organization declined an offer to advertise a bank in its publications until its nonprofit registration was finalized.
+That same year, the SCJS announced the launch of its current website and began migrating research articles and other publications to the new platform.
+The SCJS is a nonprofit organization based in Aurora, Colorado, incorporated as a domestic nonprofit corporation in California and granted 501(c)(3) status by the Internal Revenue Service in October 2004.

-In January 2013, the SCJS affiliated with the University of Colorado Colorado Springs (UCCS) to create a scholarly research program.
-The goal of this program was to promote interdisciplinary work between the school's faculty, the student body, members of the community, researchers, and the extended Jewish community.
-It was described as the "first university-based program in the United States" focused on advancing research in Sephardic Crypto-Jewish studies.
-The program also aimed to develop a dedicated curriculum to cover this topic.
-Years prior, the UCCS hosted a SCJS annual conference on its campus.
-The affiliate program with UCCS ended in December 2015.
+In January 2013, the SCJS affiliated with the University of Colorado Colorado Springs (UCCS) to establish a scholarly research program.
+The initiative aimed to promote interdisciplinary collaboration among faculty, students, community members, researchers, and the broader Jewish community.
+It was described as the "first university-based program in the United States" dedicated to advancing research in Sephardic Crypto-Jewish studies and sought to develop a formal curriculum on the subject.
+UCCS had previously hosted an SCJS annual conference on its campus.
+The affiliation between the SCJS and UCCS concluded in December 2015.
+The SCJS also maintained an affiliation with Florida International University (FIU), which was a registered member of the organization.
+One of its sociology and Jewish studies professors, Abraham Lavender, was also a SCJS member and president.

+In 2014, crypto-Jewish author and researcher Genie Milgrom became president of the SCJS, a position she held until 2016.